-In line with the EYFS statutory framework 2017, at St Bridget's we undertake;
+In line with the EYFS statutory framework 2021, at St Bridget's we undertake;

 - A whole school medicines policy ensuring that there are systems in place to ensure that medicines and the systems for obtaining information about a child's needs for medication are kept up to date.
 Medicines will not be administered unless they have been prescribed by a doctor, dentist, nurse or pharmacist.
 Training is provided for staff where the administration of medicine requires medical or technical knowledge.
 Medicines (both prescription and non-prescription) are only administered to a child where written permission for that particular medicine has been obtained from the child's parent and/or carer.
-At St Bridget's a written record is kept each time a medicine is administered to a child and informs the child's parents and/or carers on the same day. - Fresh drinking water is available at all times and children bring their own water bottles to school every day. - Children's' dietary needs are recorded and acted upon when required - A first aid box is accessible at all times and a record of accidents and injuries is kept.
-At least one teaching assistant and teacher working in our setting at any one time is paediatric first aid trained. - A health and safety policy and procedures which cover identifying, reporting and dealing with accidents, hazards and faulty equipment. - A fire and emergency evacuation procedure and policy - A safeguarding policy stating how mobile phones and cameras are to be used and stored securely whilst children are in the setting.
+At St Bridget's a written record is kept each time a medicine is administered to a child and informs the child's parents and/or carers on the same day. - We promote good health including oral health regularly throughout the EYFS - Fresh drinking water is available at all times and children bring their own water bottles to school every day. - Children's' dietary needs are recorded and acted upon when required - A first aid box is accessible at all times and a record of accidents and injuries is kept on Medical tracker.
+At least one teaching assistant and teacher working in our setting at any one time is paediatric first aid trained. - All personal mobile phones are stored securely whilst children are in the setting.
 Ipads that are used in school for taking photographs school must not be used for staff own personal use. - Appropriate clothing is worn by all staff.
 Staff are expected to wear clothing that supports them in getting to a child's level and playing and engaging with children at floor level.